 I got mine from across the road.

 If you don’t live in the country, you can find them at garden centers and home improvement stores.

-Idea 5: Pumpkin and grapevine urns
+Idea 5: fall door decorating with a pumpkin and grapevine urns

+Simple fall front door decorating idea.
 Place a piece of wood over the top of an urn.